Open-Attestation/open-attestation/README.md

 import { isSignedWrappedDocument } from "@govtechsg/open-attestation/4.0/utils";
 ```

-Fallback methods for projects not supporting package exports:
+Fallback method for projects not supporting package exports:

 ```typescript
 import { v4 } from '@govtechsg/open-attestation'